How to Remove Write Protection from USB in Windows - Qiling

 Step 2.
 Connect the unlocked USB or SD card to your computer.
 Check if the write-protected state disappears.

-Note that if your USB doesn't have a switch or the system still warns your USB is write-protected, follow Method 2 below to remove the write protection.
+If your USB doesn't have a switch or the system still warns your USB is write-protected, follow Method 2 below to remove the write protection.

 Step 1.
 Press Windows + R keys and type cmd in the box that opens.
 This will launch Command Prompt.